OlvynChuru/Improved-Heart-Of-Fury-Mode/BetterHOF/BetterHOFReadme.txt

 TALOS BOLT: This spell fires a bolt of lightning at the target, similar to the Lightning Bolt spell, except that the damage is not capped at 10d6, dealing as much as 50d6 damage from a 50th level caster.

-The Priest of Helm Seeker Sword ability has been improved:
+The Priest of Helm Seeking Sword ability has been improved:

 SEEKING SWORD: This spell creates a sword in the Cleric's hand that cannot be dropped or unequipped.
 The sword is enchanted as a +4 weapon, provides a +100 THAC0 bonus, and will not critically miss.
 It deals 2d4+4 damage to any target it hits and dispels Mirror Image, Invisibility, and Improved Invisibility effects on the target.
 The weapon sets the Cleric's number of attacks per round to 3 and lasts for 1 round per level.